XetorShin05/SCRIPTING/README.md

 - Gender Inflection + Symbol Swap - Blå Øjne
 - ReputeX Engine - MillennialJesus (10/08/2025)

+There are still some issues.
+I'm trying to fix it, but it still works.
+You need to change the times.

 =======================================

 old SCRIPT (no ReputeX Engine (time)) By